Updated on

 Forget about the ‘vitamin B12 monthly injection dose’ your doctor prescribed.
 The key is little and often.
 In other words, smaller daily doses are better than infrequent higher ones.
 Your B12 shot frequency matters so much because B12 is water-soluble, so any excess is excreted within hours.
 The body can only retain so much.

-Red blood cells live for about 90 days, so only after three months of daily injections will all the abnormal cells be replaced by healthy cells.
-Keep injecting daily until symptoms stop improving, because some of them may not be fully reversible.
-Only then can you switch to every-other-day shots or test different injection dosage or frequency.
+Red blood cells live for about 90 days.
+Only after three months of daily injections will all the abnormal cells have been replaced by healthy cells.
+Continue daily injections until symptoms stop improving, because some of them may not be fully reversible.
+Only then can you switch to every-other-day shots or test different doses or frequencies.

 Note: We recommend the same vitamin B12 injection dose for adults and children.
 In both cases, each shot provides far more vitamin B12 than what the body needs.
 Again, B12 is harmless even at much higher doses, so it’s better to play it safe and inject too much rather than too little.